Nebuchadnezzar II 023

 i-na tu-ku-ul-ti-šu-nu ṣi-ir-ti MA.DA.MA.DA ru--a-tim ša-di-i -su-tim

-(i 20) Through their exalted support, I repeatedly travelled (through) far-off lands, remote mountains, from the Upper Sea to the Lower Sea, difficult paths, obstructed roads, where access was blocked (and) approach was not possible, difficult road(s), (and) thirsty path(s), and killed insubmissive, bound enemies, put the land in order, and made the people prosper.
-From the people, I drove away the criminals and villains.
+(i 20) Through their exalted support, I repeatedly travelled (through) far-off lands, remote mountains, from the Upper Sea to the Lower Sea, difficult paths, obstructed roads, where access was blocked (and) approach was not possible, difficult road(s), (and) arid (lit. “thirsty”) path(s), and I killed the insubmissive, bound enemies, put the land in order, and made the people prosper.
+I drove away the criminals and villains from the people.

 i 2121